JuliaML/ClusteringAPI.jl/README.md

 To create new clustering algorithms simply create a new subtype of `ClusteringAlgorithm` that extends `cluster` so that it returns a new subtype of `ClusteringResult`.
-The result must extend `cluster_number, cluster_labels`
+This result must extend `cluster_number, cluster_labels`
 and optionally `cluster_probs`.

-Note that data input type must always be `AbstractVector` of vectors (anything that can have distance defined).
-Two helper functions `each_data_point, input_data_size` can help making this harmonious with matrix inputs.
+For developers: see two helper functions `each_data_point, input_data_size` so that you can support matrix input while abiding the declared api of iterable of vectors as input.

 For more, see the docstring of `cluster`.